d4rkr00t/evo/README.md

   - [ ] `evo clear-cache <package>`
   - [ ] `evo clear-output <package>` – clears all outputs from packages
 - [ ] Validate missing target dependencies
-- [ ] FileSystem
-  - [ ] Cache file check-sums
-  - [ ] Update file check sums only when modified time is after previous update
-  - [ ] Watch file changes during task run
-    - [ ] Update FileSystem cache only when a file changes
+- [ ] Workspace tags
+  - [ ] Add rules to define what tags can depend on what tags, e.g. library and app, app can depend on a library but not the other way around
+- [ ] Private targets – Only can be run as a dependency of another target in the same workspace
 - [ ] Support sub workspaces (?)
   - [ ] Pros / Cons
   - [ ] Automatic ignores from top level
 - [ ] Fix linking peer dependencies (?)
 - [ ] Watch mode
-- [ ] evo run workspace#* –> to build everything for a workspace(?)
 - [ ] Evo status
     - [ ] Show some stats info about the repo
 - [ ] Reporter